Garage Door Replacement 2025-05-01T15:52:22+00:00

 You may be wondering how often you should replace your garage door.
 Most garage door specialists will agree that a garage door can last thirty years or more, no matter the price.
 The key is proper maintenance.

-If you perform an annual inspection from a professional garage door company and perform DIY maintenance on your doors quarterly, your garage door can look good as new for many years.
+If you perform an annual inspection from an experienced San Diego garage door company and perform DIY maintenance on your doors quarterly, your garage door can look good as new for many years.
 However, if you do not perform maintenance on the door and its part, it will deteriorate faster due to normal wear and tear.

 Typically, specially crafted garage doors with a high R-value for insulation, pinch resistance for children and tamper resistance to prevent break-ins are more durable.
 Thus, you can expect these custom doors to last longer.
 When it comes to garage doors, you get what you pay for.